mohsenasadi501/DataStructureAlgorithm/README.md

 - **Double Hashing:**
   We use a second hash function hash2(x) and look for the i*hash2(x) slot.
 If slot [hash(x)%size] is full, we try [(hash(x)+1*hash2(x))%size].
 If that is full too, we try [(hash(x)+2*hash2(x))%size]…until an available space is found.
 No primary or secondary clustering but lot more computation here.

+#### Recap

+You will almost never have to implement a hash table yourself.
+The programming language you use should provide an implementation for you.

 # 2: Non-Linear DataStructure